Reset Password

 How to get to san blas By road (4x4) + speedboat

-This is the most popular way to reach the port.
-A shared 4x4 jeep will pick you up from your hotel between5:00 AM and 5:30 AM.
+This is the most popular way to reach the Port of Cartí.
+A shared 4x4 jeep will pick you up from your hotel between 5:00 AM and 5:30 AM.

 The drive takes approximately 3–4 hours. through the jungle-covered hills of Guna Yala.